infinityworks/autovault/README.md

 ## alias
 If your business key columns have different names across the different tables, they will need to be aliased to the same name.
 ## business_definition
 A satellite is named by combining source system, business definition and version.
-It is usefull when attributes of a business are split into multiple satellies.
+It is useful when attributes of a business are split into multiple satellites.
 ## payload
 List of business_topic attributes represented by column names and relevant data types.